 We believe alternative and renewable energy sources will play a role in meeting future energy demand.
 How large a role depends on many factors, including advances in technology, public acceptance and economic viability.

 Chevron takes a pragmatic approach to renewable energy, pursuing and focusing on technologies that leverage our strengths.
-These include geothermal energy, advanced biofuels, solar energy and energy efficiency technologies.
+These include geothermal energy, advanced biofuels, wind power, solar energy and energy efficiency technologies.
 We conduct internal research and collaborate with governments, businesses and academia in researching and developing alternative and renewable energy sources.
 Through these partnerships, we share information and help to advance technology that can lead to more renewable energy for future generations.

 Chevron is a global partner with the Cleantech Open, which finds, funds and fosters entrepreneurs working to address energy, environmental and economic challenges.
 Our collaborative partnership helps bring emerging technologies together with companies to deliver the world's energy today and in the future.